ivanquirino/kompose-lambda/Readme.md

 **Work in Progress!
 It is not published yet on npm.**

-Write AWS Lambda handlers in a [Koa](https://github.com/koajs/koa) way, a chain of middleware.
-Each middleware function called is wrapped in a `Promise` allowing them to be awaited.
+Write AWS Lambda handlers in a [Koa](https://github.com/koajs/koa) way, a chain of middleware functions that can be awaited.

 Uses [koa-compose](https://github.com/koajs/compose) and is heavily inspired by Koa.

+For it to work, your middleware functions must be `async` functions or return a `Promise`

+Example:

 ```javascript
 const KomposeLambda = require('kompose-lambda')